sramorosi/MAKE3-Arm/MAKE3/README.md

 ## Electronics used in the MAKE3

+Here is the bill of material for the electronics (minus the servos and potentiometers listed above):

-The microprocessor is an Arduino Leonardo, with an Adafruit Servo Shield.
+1. The microprocessor is an Arduino Leonardo (Note: an Arduino Uno does not work correctly with the Adafruit Servo Shield)

-The controller is wired to the arm using sacrificed CAT-5 Ethernet cable.

-The potentiometers in the controller are ...
+1. Adafruit Servo Shield
+1. Wires from controller to Arduino/Shield.
+The positive and ground wires can be common for all potentiometers).
+I have sacrificed CAT-5 Ethernet cable, which have four twisted pairs, or eight wires, so one can wire up to six potentiometers/switches along with the positive and ground wires
+1. Misc. connectors for the battery and switch